 ability to successfully complete this course, please contact the

 There will be extensive notes available on-line, via the course web

-and hopefully helpful to you will be:
+Also available for free, and hopefully helpful to you if you need to

 DeLancey, A Concise Introduction to Logic.

 This book can perhaps help you review logic and some of our proofs.

 I'm also struggling to locate a decent turing machine program.